Show/Hide Toolbars

 CStm: this tag informs Storm Injector that we are applying a set of custom temporal pattern for various durations as listed in the Custom Temporal Patterns panel on the settings tab

-GSDM: this should match the first column in the Custom Temporal Patterns panel on the settings tab
+GSDM: this should match the first column in the Custom Temporal Patterns panel on the settings tab.
+Multiple custom temporal patterns sets can be selected by using the '|' character to delimit them.

 PMP(GSDM): this is the column header for the rainfall depth for the various durations for all IFD Locations (it is important that all IFD Locations selected in the IFD Location column in the Project Setup tab have a depth column with a matching header).
 An example CSV that can be imported can be downloaded here.
 CatchmentSIM can be used to automatically create PMP average weighted depth IFD Locations for each subcatchment.
 The latest CatchmentSIM PMP GSDM marcro script can be found here (copy this into your CST\PMP (GSDM) directory).